OfirTheOne/guardian/README.md

 on(path: string): LayerAttacher;
 ```

-A factory method for LayerAttacher object, with `on` method you'r setting the configuration for the validation layer you'r about to create.
+A factory method for LayerAttacher object, with `on` method you're setting the configuration for the validation layer you're about to create.

 [GuardianOptions reference](####GuardianOptions)